idkvaiop/TheTufaanBot/README.md

 I made this userbot as a learning curiousity 👀, TufaanBot is one of my favorite project.
 This userbot is written in Python and based on Telethon library.
 Also I have taken help for making some plugins from other userbot available in Telegram.
-Special thanks To TeleBot guide which helpede a lot Full respect to their respective owners...
+Special thanks To TeleBot guide which helped me a lot Full respect to their respective owners...
 If you found any bugs and problem or for any kind of support report in our support group.